 With these predictions in hand, we next turn to our empirical analysis in Section 4.
 Our data are taken from life insurers' annual statutory filings.
 For each insurer, we have access to both new issuance and insurance in force for their term life, whole life, and group life businesses from 2005 to 2023.
+We also collect data on monthly term life prices from Compulife, a quotation software used by life insurance agents.
 We use information on the account value of insurers' variable annuities in the pre-crisis period to classify them into exposed and non-exposed insurance groups.
 The exposed insurers are relatively large in terms of assets and capital, but they are 2-3 times more levered.
 Beyond their exposure to variable annuity guarantees, they also hold a higher share of interest-sensitive life insurance reserves.